Harvey John

 - Prepare two reasons why you’re not taking the offer.
 Make sure the reasons are more about you than about them.
 (The “It’s not you, it’s me” approach works well here).

-The most essential part is: Keep in touch.
+The most essential part is to keep in touch.
 Connect with your interviewers online or send them a follow-up email.
+Keeping these lines of communication open demonstrates your professionalism

 —